joshuacwan/PointsBot/README.md

 # PointsBot
-Slack integration for DALI teams
+A Slack integration for DALI teams that tracks points-incentivized actions